elastic/rally/docs/configuration.rst

 To verify that Rally will connect via the proxy server you can check the log file.
 If the proxy server is configured successfully, Rally will log the following line on startup::

-    Rally connects via proxy URL [http://proxy.acme.org:3128/] to the Internet (picked up from the environment variable [http_proxy]).
+    Connecting via proxy URL [http://proxy.acme.org:3128/] to the Internet (picked up from the env variable [http_proxy]).

 .. note::